swissup/swissup.github.io/m2/email/usage.md

  2. Press "Add new" button

+ 3. Create service
- 3. Specify the Name
+    - Specify the Name
-    Choose Type from drop-down
+    - Choose Type from drop-down
-    Fill all required fields
+    - Fill all required fields
-    Before enabling you have to click `Save and Continue` and `Check service` buttons Enable/Disable
+    - Before enabling you have to click `Save and Continue` and `Check service` buttons
+    - Enable/Disable

  4. Navigate to